How to Become a Volunteer

 Thank you for your interest in volunteering with Four Seasons!
 It is a special person that is willing to give the time, talents, and energy it takes to help others at such a critical time in their lives.

-The first step is to submit your application.
+There are several steps to complete before becoming a volunteer with Four Seasons.
+The first is to submit your application.
 You can do that by following this link: Four Seasons Volunteer Application

-Once we have received your application, a member of the Volunteer Solutions Team will contact you to discuss your interests.
+Once we have received your application, a member of the Volunteer Solutions Team will contact you to schedule your training.
+Be on the lookout for an email from FourSeasonsCFL.org.

 The next step is to attend New Volunteer Orientation.
 To learn more about this process, and to register for an upcoming training session, please click here.

-Once you have completed training, your Volunteer Coordinator will sit down with you for a face-to-face interview.
+Once you have completed orientation and training, your Volunteer Coordinator will sit down with you for a face-to-face interview.
 This is where you will discuss your schedule, preferred time commitment, and sign paperwork.
-Proof of Auto Liability Coverage is required for all active volunteers, and annual TB screening is required for volunteers serving in patient homes and facilities.
-A criminal background check is performed on all new volunteers as well.
+Proof of Auto Liability Coverage is required for all active volunteers, and two-stage TB screening is required for volunteers serving in patient homes and facilities.
+A criminal background check and two personal references are also required.
 Your Volunteer Coordinator will be happy to answer any questions you have about our policies during your training and interview.

 Frequently Asked Questions